Nemorrow/nemorrow.github.io/_pages/about.md

   - /about.html
 ---

 I am a final-year PhD student at the [School of CS, the University of Sydney](https://www.sydney.edu.au/engineering/schools/school-of-computer-science.html) (USYD), under the supervision of Prof. [Dacheng Tao](https://scholar.google.com/citations?user=RwlJNLcAAAAJ&hl=en).
 Before that, I received BEng from [SASEE, Beihang University](https://asee.buaa.edu.cn/) and MPhil in Computer Science from USYD in 2019 and 2022, respectively.
-My research interests include LLM post-training, data-centric AI, and deep learning theory.
+My research interests include RL post-training, LLM reasoning, and data-centric AI.